camhmills/insiten-practice/README.md

 # How long did it take?

-So far, I have about 5 hours invested in this project, as of 2/15/2022, 3:30.
+So far, I have about 5 hours invested in this project, as of 2/15/2022, 3:30 P.M.
+EST.